Home Remedies For Heartburn

 Fatty foods are a big no no if you’re prone to heartburn.
 Fatty foods take longer to digest which makes your stomach produce more acid.

-This, in turn, irritates your digestive system and can lead to a lazy, relaxed LES muscle.
 When this happens, you’re more likely to have the contents splash back up and cause the painful burning.

 downward dogExercise!